Social Studies Education & History Major

 - Social Studies is a professional degree which will prepare you for a rewarding career in public or private education upon graduation and state certification.

-Social Studies Education and History is a Good Fit for Those Who Are:
+Social Studies Education & History Major is a Good Fit for Those Who Are:

 - In Love with Teaching and Inspiration